-All students must successfully earn at least a cumulative grade point average (CGPA) of 2.0 at each evaluation point to be considered in good academic standing.
+All students must successfully earn at least a cumulative grade point average (CGPA) of 2.0 at each evaluation point to meet academic standing.
 See the grading scale sections of this catalog for the impact of each grade SAP calculations.